voidware/trek14/readme.md

 #### Explosion!

-A fablous explosion with sound is implemented for entitiles.
+A fabulous explosion with sound is implemented for entitles.

 #### More on SR Scan